Versioning, banners and why you may consider using it

 We saw how a banner with some unique identifier can consolidate communication within a team and speed up things while avoiding frustration.

-Then we saw how to implement a solution using the webpack bannar plugin or the @borracciablu/banner-cli cli tool.
+Then we saw how to implement a banner using the webpack bannar plugin or the @borracciablu/banner-cli cli tool.